fluttercandies/flutter_wechat_assets_picker/README.md

 You need at lease three permissions: `INTERNET` `READ_EXTERNAL_STORAGE` `WRITE_EXTERNAL_STORAGE`.

-Then the main project needs implementation of `AppGlideModule`.
+If you found some warning logs appearing, then the main project needs implementation of `AppGlideModule`.
 For example:
 `example/android/app/build.gradle`:
 ```gradle
   apply plugin: 'com.android.application'